 You can never have too much rock ‘n roll.
-Using distortion pedals drastically change (in a good way) how your solos sound.
-Distortion pedals are heaven sent for musicians that want complex and rich sound with intense overtones, creating an overall killer sound.
+Using distortion pedals drastically changes (in a good way) how your solos sound.
+Distortion pedals are heaven-sent for musicians that want complex and rich sound with intense overtones, creating an overall killer sound.

 Most of the well-known artists and legendary musicians use distortion to improve their solos.
 If you’re in a Metallica or Slipknot concert, best believe you’ll be seeing a distortion pedal or two.

 Planning to achieve a heavy metal vibe the easiest way?
 Below are the 7 best distortion pedals this 2019.